 Due to the international coronavirus crisis this lecture is postponed.
-It will take place on Wednesday 30 September 2020.
+It will be offered online during the academic year 2020-2021.

 Guest speaker: Prof. Dr. Gonda van Steen, Koraes Chair of Modern Greek and Byzantine History, Language and Literature in KCL’s Centre for Hellenic Studies and Department of Classics

 Location: Doelenzaal, UB, Singel 425, Amsterdam

 In this talk, Gonda van Steen will present her new book, Adoption, Memory, and Cold War Greece.
 This book presents a committed quest to unravel and document the postwar adoption networks that placed more than 3,000 Greek children in the United States, in a movement accelerated by the aftermath of the Greek Civil War and by the new conditions of the global Cold War.
 Greek-to-American adoptions and, regrettably, also their transactions and transgressions, provided the blueprint for the first large-scale international adoptions, well before these became a mass phenomenon typically associated with Asian children.
 The story of these Greek postwar and Cold War adoptions, whose procedures ranged from legal to highly irregular, has never been told or analyzed before.
 Adoption, Memory, and Cold War Greece answers the important questions: How did these adoptions from Greece happen?
 Was there any money involved?
 Humanitarian rescue or kid pro quo?
 Or both?
 With sympathy and perseverance, Gonda Van Steen has filled a decades-long gap in our understanding, and provided essential information to the hundreds of adoptees and their descendants whose lives are still affected today.